 AFRICANVIBES.COM: What was it like creating your own album?

-My debut album – which was in fact a demo presentation entitled ‘’E Don Blow’’ – was produced in Nigeria by J Sleek, the same guy who made the music for #African superstars like 2 Face Idibia, Faze, Chuddy K and Sound Sultan.
+My debut album – which was, in fact, a demo presentation entitled ‘’E Don Blow’’ – was produced in Nigeria by J Sleek, the same guy who made the music for #African superstars like 2 Face Idibia, Faze, Chuddy K, and Sound Sultan.
 Some songs were also produced by Jedi of Chillen Music, a recording studio in Buea, Cameroon.
-My collaboration with J Sleek was the most enriching experience for me because he is a Nigerian artist and music producer with an incredible record of greatest hits.
+My collaboration with J Sleek was the most enriching experience for me because he is a Nigerian artist and music producer with an incredible record of the greatest hits.
 And he happens to have produced most of my songs.

 AFRICANVIBES.COM: Which artists have most inspired your musical career?